 Pharaoh sent for Joseph at once, and he was quickly brought from the prison.
 After he shaved and changed his clothes, he went in and stood before Pharaoh.
 (Genesis 41:14)

-Mephibosheth, the son of Saul, also grew a beard, as we see in this passage when he hadn’t groomed it for a time due to mourning:
+Jonathan’s son Mephibosheth, also referred to as Saul’s son since he was his grandson, also grew a beard, as we see in this passage when he hadn’t groomed it for a time due to mourning: